SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 Using [PnP PowerShell](https://msdn.microsoft.com/en-us/pnp_powershell/pnp-powershell-overview) you can automate the deployment, publishing, installing, upgrading and retracting your apps.
 Checkout below chapter to learn more about this cmdlets.

 ### Adding and publishing your app to the app catalog
 Adding your app (.sppkg file, .app file) to the tenant app catalog is a per-requisite to later on make your app available for use in your SharePoint sites.
-Doing so can be done using below simple cmdlet:
+Doing so can be done using the following simple cmdlet:

 ```PowerShell
 Add-PnPApp -Path ./myapp.sppkg
 ```

 Once added you'll need to continue with publishing your app, effectively making the app available to be used by the users of your tenant.
-Below PnP PowerShell cmdlets shows how this can be done:
+The following PnP PowerShell cmdlet show how this can be done:

 ```PowerShell
 Publish-PnPApp -Identity <app id> -SkipFeatureDeployment